 - they can be transparent (although it's not currently possible for them to be both flexible and transparent)

-- Size: LG Display produces OLED panels between 22" and 88" (measured diagonally)
+- Size: The competition is for designs that feature OLED panels between 27" and 55" (measured diagonally)

 - Thickness: Pure OLED panels can be as thin as 0.7mm, but once the circuitry, power board and a backing material are added, OLED displays tend to be around 4mm thick

-- Weight: A 20" OLED display panel will weigh approximately one kilogram, while an 88" panel will weigh approximately seven kilograms
+- Weight: A 27" OLED display panel will weigh approximately 0.5 kilograms, while a 55" panel will weigh approximately 2 kilograms

 - Flexibility: OLED displays can be curved by 1000-500R and rolled up to 30R (where R represents the radius of a circle in mm)